How To Choose Your Adv Bike Helmet – Ultimate Guide

 These are the lightest motorcycle helmets out there.
 Extended chin bar, lots of ventilation, fully prepared for off-road low-speed riding.
 Great visibility with the frontal opening being the widest, wide enough to accommodate the goggles you will need to protect the eyes from the debris.
 Long Peaks protect from stray rocks and sunlight.
 Maintenance-wise, they are very easy to clean.

 There are also downsides to these helmets.
-Their peak size makes it extremely uncomfortable at highway speeds.
+Their peak size makes them extremely uncomfortable at highway speeds.
 That lack of stability results in neck pain and consequentially difficulty to ride long distances at higher speeds.

 The ventilation comes at a price and the sound insulation is poor.